International Training Programmes (ITP) –

 Each project in this global programme lasts for about 15 months targeting different geographical areas:

-Asia: Bangladesh, Cambodia, Lao People’s Democratic Republic, Myanmar, Vietnam.
+Asia: Bangladesh, Cambodia, Lao People’s Democratic Republic, Myanmar, Vietnam, the Philippines.

 Africa: Kenya, Tanzania, Uganda, Zambia, Zimbabwe.